 “If, publicly, the Z constantly rejects the term racist, I observe that many of its supporters clearly judge a part of the population according to its skin color. (…) From grassroots activists to two high executives of Éric Zemmour’s clan, I have the feeling since the beginning of my immersion that people whose skin is not white are often judged with contempt, even belittlement, in any case, differently. (…) In my eyes, this reflects a duplicity: the equality promised by the concept of ‘assimilation’, advocated by the Z, is not there”, analyzes Vincent Bresson.

-The journalist also reports this somewhat unreal moment, at New Year’s, when Valentin*, complaining about the “queer music” that is playing, decides to put on a song from the Wehrmacht, the army of the Third Reich.
+The journalist also reports this somewhat unreal moment, at New Year’s, when Valentin*, complaining regarding the “queer music” that is playing, decides to put on a song from the Wehrmacht, the army of the Third Reich.
 The latter will sing it, with another activist, hand on heart.

 “Saturate social networks”